SaltyGaben/i-telemetry/README.md

 -   **Input Graph:** Visualizes brake and throttle application in real time.
 -   **Current Gear Display:** Always see which gear you're in.
+-   **ABS Flasher:** If ABS engages the input graph background will flash yellow.
+-   **Speedometer:** Always see your current speed.
 -   **Movable & Resizable:** Easily reposition and resize the overlay to fit your setup.
+-   **Fuel data:** See current fuel, fuel used last lap and rollig 5 lap average usage.
+-   **Fuel sharing server:** Self hostable fuel sharing server for endurance races so you and your teammates can keep track of fuel usage

 ---